 The phrase “good trouble” can be confusing - how can there be good trouble?
-John Lewis, civil rights activist and long time United States Representative of Georgia’s 5th congressional district, gives us a front-row seat to his legacy of “trouble” as a force for positive change.
+John Lewis, civil rights activist and longtime United States Representative of Georgia’s 5th congressional district, gives us a front-row seat to his legacy of “trouble” as a force for positive change.

 Through interviews and archival footage, we follow John Lewis through his 60+ year career of fighting for justice.
-John Lewis: Good Trouble began streaming a few months after John Lewis’ death in July of 2020, and aims to inspire future generations to follow in his footsteps as a tireless crusader for the cause of equality.
+John Lewis: Good Trouble began streaming a few months after Lewis’ death in July of 2020, and aims to inspire future generations to follow in his footsteps as a tireless crusader for the cause of equality.

 13th (Trailer, Rated TV-MA, Available on Netflix)

+It’s time to discover Black history documentaries on Netflix and the documentary 13th is a great place to start.
 The 13th Amendment to the United States Constitution states, "Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction."
 These words, ratified in 1865, formally abolished slavery in the United States.

 But the 13th Amendment also introduced a loophole - punishment for a crime - that still reverberates within today’s criminal justice system.
 Ava Duvernay’s documentary 13th explores the history of racial inequality in the United States through this lens, taking a deep and insightful dive into the racially disproportionate nature of the U.S. prison system.